Chapter 6: Correction

-Jonathan finished writing the petition.
-It asked for affirmation of the king’s contract laws and the release of their families.
+Jonathan added a last line to the expensive parchment and dusted sand across it.
+The petition asked for affirmation of the king’s contract laws and the release of their families.
 All the fathers signed it.

 The mood in the tavern was light, and their conversation hopeful.
-Each thanked him profusely for taking it to Prince Sagen and then King Edal.
+Each thanked him profusely for taking it to the king.
+They offered toasts and clapped him on the back.

 Riding alone on Melazera’s Highway, Jonathan expected the trip from Lorness to High Keep to take three days if the weather held.
-Posts marked every ten miles, and brush had been cleared, making the dirt road more easily traversable than the trails that dominated the country’s eastern region.
-Lord Melazera maintained it to ensure his safe passage to High Keep, allowing the family to facilitate political access.
+Posts marked every ten miles.
+Brush had been cleared, making the dirt road more easily traversable than the winding trails that dominated the country’s eastern region.
+Earl Melazera maintained it to ensure his safe passage to High Keep, facilitating his political access.

 Jonathan arrived at dusk.
 The walls and walkways of High Keep glowed with torches.
 Vendors were still hawking their wares.
 The clangs of a blacksmith sounded in the distance.
 He’d forgotten how lively the capital was.
-Searching for an affordable inn, he reminisced about happy days alongside the prince.
+As he searched for an affordable inn, he kept one hand over the rolled parchment and the statements of each father that nestled inside his tunic.

-The next morning, his first attempt to see Sagen resulted in an eventual message informing Jonathan that His Highness was unavailable.
+The next morning, his first attempt to see Sagen resulted in the eventual message that His Highness was unavailable.
 After six wasted hours, he left, looking to work for coin or food.

 By the third morning, Jonathan suspected Gaelib was intercepting his messages.
 Thinking about places Prince Sagen would visit to escape from the tedium of royal life—and, perhaps, Gaelib—he settled on the castle’s east gardens.
 Although the prince was a man now and might not go there anymore, Jonathan was sure he could reach the gardens unseen.
 He and Sagen had found every nook and cranny, every hiding spot, as they’d played throughout the castle.

-When a wagonload of sacked potatoes arrived, he slipped in behind the last servant and grabbed a bag.
-He followed, flopping his sack down, and then backed into the shadows.
-Once alone, he used the servants’ corridor around the castle’s east side, hoping to avoid the chamberlain or any of his under-stewards.
+When a wagonload of sacked potatoes arrived, he slipped in behind the last servant and hoisted a bag over his shoulder.
+He followed, flopping his sack down, and then slid into the shadows.
+Once the chatter and the clacking of the horse drawn wagon receded, he used the servants’ corridor around the castle’s east side, hoping to avoid the chamberlain or any of his under-stewards.

 Whenever King Edal convened his nobles, there were packs of boys at the castle.
 The older ones served as pages or squires to their fathers.
 The younger sons ran wild.
-He’d thought it very exciting.
+It was very exciting.
 Of course, he’d remained glued to Sagen’s side as ordered, but watching them run and play was glorious.
+Occasionally, the king would summon all his leaders.
+Some would stay on longer and might have a son of similar age.
+One such was Drake Caswell.
+Several times a year, he would join their cavorting.

-Now Jonathan glanced around.
+Now Jonathan surveyed the area.
 Seeing neither guards nor gardeners, he dashed into the thick yaupon labyrinth.
 The trick to navigating it was always following the right wall.
 His hand passed lightly over the prickly branches.
 After many turns, he found himself in the center with the prince seated on one of the stone benches, reading parchments strewn across a finely carved table.
 “Hallo.”

 The prince’s face was much the same, only older.
+Sagen’s golden hair was darker but still bright.
 Clearly, his nanny no longer chose his attire.
-He wore a long leather surcoat and riding breeches.
+He wore a long leather coat and riding breeches.
 This was not the colorful peacock Jonathan knew as a youth.
-Sagen’s golden hair was darker but still bright.

 Jonathan bowed low.
-“I remember how we enjoyed this spot, Prince Sagen when we came here to study.”
-His smile contrasted with his serious brows.
+“I remember how we enjoyed this spot, Prince,” He teased.

 “Why did you sneak in, knight?”
 Sagen grinned.
 “All you had to do was let me know you were here.
 I’d have sent a carriage for you.”
 The prince locked arms with his friend.
 “It’s been too long.
 Seems like an age.”